 The hiring team asks this question to evaluate your passion and attitude towards this role.
 In your response, highlight some of the strategies and mindsets you will use in performing this role.

-“A medical record clerk handles patients’ files as well as ensuring their information is confidential.
+“A medical record clerk handles patients’ files and ensures their information is confidential.
 Therefore, a medical clerk needs to have an understanding of the facility’s policies and procedures to be able to keep accurate records.
-Another strategy a medical record clerk requires to efficiently perform this role is to adhere to the laws and regulations governing the issuing of medical files to the allotted agencies and patients.
-A medical record clerk needs to maintain a calm disposition as well as a helpful attitude when interacting with patients.”
+Another strategy a medical record clerk requires to perform this role efficiently is to adhere to the laws and regulations governing the issuing of medical files to the allotted agencies and patients.
+A medical record clerk needs to maintain a calm disposition and a helpful attitude when interacting with patients.”

 8. What Is The Biggest Challenge That You Foresee In This Job?

 The interviewer asks this question to gauge whether you are aware of the latest developments in this field.
-In your response, demonstrate that you are well aware of what is taking place in this field and highlight your ability to deal with potential challenges.
+In your response, demonstrate that you are well aware of what is happening in this field and highlight your ability to deal with potential challenges.

-“The insufficient expertise in this field is the major challenge that I can foresee.
-Technology is evolving changing the way things were done in the past.
+“The insufficient expertise in this field is the major challenge I can foresee.
+Technology is evolving, changing the way things were done in the past.
 There is a need to update the skills to work efficiently using the latest technology.
 The medical records clerk who lacks the modern skills ends up causing duplicate entries in record keeping which can result in difficulties while retrieving data.
-I am on top of the game since I have trained on a majority of the latest techniques of keeping data including using the EMR systems.”
+I am on top of the game since I have trained on most of the latest techniques of keeping data, including using the EMR systems.”